JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/migrating-javax-jakarta/update-tomcat-version/index.md

 `2022-03-23T13:40:24.787157700Z 23-Mar-2022 13:40:24.776 INFO [main] org.apache.catalina.startup.VersionLoggerListener.log Server version name:   Apache Tomcat/10.0.17`

 Now we're confident that we're using Tomcat 10.0, let's go to the webserver front end and see what happens.
-In your browser go to [localhost:8080/MyWebApp](localhost:8080/MyWebApp) and try to enter a name and fruit and you will get a 404 error.
+In your browser go to [localhost:8080/MyWebApp](localhost:8080/MyWebApp) and try to enter a name and fruit - you will get a 404 error.
 We're getting this error because Tomcat 9 used Java Servlet 4.0 which uses `javax.*` and Tomcat 10 uses Jakarta Servlet 5.0 which uses `jakarta.*`.
 Let's fix the problem now!